carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 </a>

-MetaSPAdes is a NGS de novo assembler for assembling large and complex metagenomics data in a time- and cost-efficient manner.
+[MetaSPAdes](https://github.com/ablab/spades) is a NGS de novo assembler for assembling large and complex metagenomics data, and it is one of the most used and recommended.
+It is part of the SPAdes toolkit, that contains several assembly pipelines, being metaSPAdes the one dedicated to metagenomic assembly.
+Let's see what happens if we enter the metaspades.py command on our terminal.

 ~~~
-    metaspades.py -1 data/JC1A_R1.fastq.gz -2 data/JC1A_R2.fastq.gz -o assembly_JC1A &
+metaspades.py
 ~~~
 {: .source}